Top Bar

 Blue background with text that reads: These Core Values are still not present in the lives of too many children and adults with developmental disabilities.

 A quality Partners in Policymaking program is built on critical values relating to the inherent worth of people with disabilities.
-These values must be the underlying thread woven throughout every aspect of the training program; Partners is all about how to achieve a vision that reflects these Core Values.
+These values must be the underlying thread woven throughout every aspect of the training program.
+Partners is all about how to achieve a vision that reflects these Core Values.

-8. People with disabilities must be able to exercise choice and control in all areas of their lives.
+• “Partners” work to create a state where people with disabilities can exercise choice and control in all areas of their lives.

-9. People with disabilities must be able to live in homes of their choice and choose the supports they need.
+• “Partners” believe that people with disabilities must be able to live in homes of their choice and choose the supports they need.

 These values represent the foundation of Partners in Policymaking.
 We know, however, that these values are still not present in the lives of too many children and adults with developmental disabilities.
 We also know that as a result of the best practices training of Partners, these values have become the norm for thousands of Partners graduates around the world.
 In turn, graduates are using their influence to help others learn “what’s possible.”

-Copyright © 2023 Disability Rights Arkansas
+Copyright © 2025 Disability Rights Arkansas.